sapphirepp/sapphirepp/doc/pages/examples/scattering-only.md

 $f_{lms,0}$.
 We will call these parameters `nu` and `f0` respectively, assuming all expansion coefficients have the same initial value.

-@snippet{lineno} examples/scattering-only/config.h PhysicalProperties
+@snippet{lineno} examples/scattering-only/config.h PhysicalParameters

-The @ref Sapphire::PhysicalProperties::declare_parameters "declare_parameters()"
+The @ref Sapphire::PhysicalParameters::declare_parameters "declare_parameters()"
 function is using the @dealref{ParameterHandler} class to declare parameter in the parameter file.
-We sort all parameter in a subsection "Physical properties".
+We sort all parameter in a subsection "Physical parameters".
 In addition, we write a message to the custom @ref Sapphire::Utils::SapphireLogStream "SapphireLogStream" `saplog`.
 The
 @dealref{LogStream::Prefix,classLogStream_1_1Prefix} ensures, that the message